rdpate/pyr/readme.md

     import pyr
     def custom_console(opts, args):
-        import sys, re, whatever
+        import datetime, sys, re, whatever
+        now = datetime.datetime.now()
         return pyr.interact(opts, args, locals())

-Save the code as a module and tell Pyr about it with a stub (eg. ~/bin/pyr):

-    #!/bin/sh -ue
-    exec .../pyr -p.../contains-above-module --interact=MODULE.custom_console "$@"
+Copy doc/custom-interact (eg. to ~/cmd/pyr) and modify it with the path to Pyr and the path plus name to the above module.

 ## Project Pyr